Kusand/ud-demo/README.md

 How To Use This
 =======
-If you've never picked up an IDE before, here's what you're going to want to do
+If you've never picked up an IDE before, here's what you're going to want to do:

 1. Clone This Repo
 2. Download [Android Studio](https://developer.android.com/sdk/installing/studio.html)
 3. Use the SDK Manager from Android Studio in the Toolbar to install SDK 21, Build Tools 21.0.1, the latest SDK Tools and Platform-Tools, the Android Support Library and Android Support Repository, and honestly basically anything else it suggests.